thysultan/VR/README.md

 - GO

 Open to pull requests for other Languages listed or not listed in the list of current implementations or roadmap.
-The only contributing quide is to include a `langName-intro-to-lang.ext` file that gives a quick run down of the languages common syntax design and `langName-virtual-render.ext` that houses the implementation.
+The only contributing guide is to include a `intro.ext` file that gives a quick run down of the languages common syntax design and `implementation.ext` that houses the implementation.

 ### What is React-Style?